Skip to main content

 • Colour Contrast and Lighting View

-• There is a high colour contrast between the internal door and wall.
+• There is a high visual contrast between the internal door and wall.

 • The contrast between the external door and wall is good.